-There are man avenues to achieve your health and fitness goals.
-Whether it's general strength and conditioning or a specific sport, I can coach you in the right direction.
+There are many avenues to achieve your health and fitness goals.
+Whether it’s general strength and conditioning or a specific sport, I can coach you to perform at your best.

 PG is fully equipped with an arsenal of training options to improve health & human performance.
 I focus on strength, mobility, and stability through the use of dumbbells, barbells, kettlebells, bands, and bodyweight exercises.
 Training in this manner builds strength from the center outward, so you move and feel better.

 My outdoor training program was born out of my interest in the primal movement patterns and exercises.
 So, we get as close to that as possible here at PG…we drag sleds; pull sleds; throw and slam medicine balls; move with kettlebells; and perform lots of bodyweight exercises.